 Director of Worship & Administration

 Tim grew up near Savannah, Ga but feels at home here in Baker County having lived and served here over 25 years.
 He is a graduate of Brewton Parker College, Georgia Southern College, and Southwestern Baptist Theological Seminary.
 Tim loves serving God, the church, and the community and leading God’s people in God centered worship.
-He is married to Kristi and they have a daughter, son-in-law and a grandchild on the way.
+He is married to Kristi and they have a daughter, son-in-law and one granddaughter.
 Tim enjoys most outdoor activities like hunting, fishing, playing golf, camping, and even mowing grass.

 What We Believe